English grammar - Used to and would

 Salary: .....

-Place of work: Post office
+Place of work: post office

-Means of transport: on foot... etc.
+Means of transport: bike

-2nd side:
+2nd side

-Now
+Now (present year)

 I explain that Mark has become a rich man because he won a lot of money

-Job: Businessman
+Job: businessman

 Lottery ticket: 990 million

-Place of work: His own office
+Place of work: his own office

 Then I present the new structure 'used to' by writing 2 or 3 sentences on the board.